Read Part I – Vacuum Metallizing Troubleshooting

 - pumping/firing procedure

-While these groupings are logical, from a troubleshooting point of view, it is usually easier to categorize according to problem, as some metallizing defects can have several different potential causes.
+While these groupings are logical, from a troubleshooting point of view, it is usually easier to categorize according to the problem, as some metallizing defects can have several different potential causes.

 The Metallizing Environment